urmastalimaa/reactive-visualizer/README.md

 2. Use real time
   * the good: Can use real asynchronous calls e.g query a server.
   * the bad: Can only display values as they arrive, no time travelling

+To Do

+1. Pause, rewind, step by step during displaying.
+2. Enhance the simulation area, show previous values.
+3. Style the UI
+4. Live simulation using a timeout scheduler, allowing real requests.
+5. Capture live simulation, playback similar to virtual time
+6. Try and parse user provided javascript snippet to create the observable.
+7. Allow operators with arbitrary parameters using structured view for observables.
+8. Query and parse operator descriptions from TypeScript definitions during building.